 This post series is a about a paradox based on the length contraction effect in Einstein’s Special Theory of Relativity [STR].
 In the previous first post I have presented a simple version of the so called “rod/slot [RS] paradox“.
-In this 2nd post I will define a setup for a “collision scenario” between a rod (moving downward in vertical direction) and a plate with a slot moving horizontally at a level y = 0.
-The details of the setup will provide the basis for a later deep dive into the RS-paradox – guided by the Lorentz transformation and respective mathematics.
+In this 2nd post I will in detail define a setup for a “collision scenario” between a rod (moving downward in vertical direction) and a plate with a slot moving horizontally at a level y = 0.
+The conditions and details of the setup will provide the basis for a later deep dive into the RS-paradox – guided by the Lorentz transformation and respective mathematics.

 Previous post: